neicnordic/neic.no/_activities/nordic-microdata-database.md

 ---
 ## Nordic Microdata Database

-Information will be added during November.
+Information will be added during December.